 These requirements are only for applicants to the Business Analytics Certificate.

-Completion of Math Course
+Completion of College-Level Math Course

 Applicants who have not yet completed a Math course should not submit an application to the program until they have completed the course and received a final grade.

-Demonstrated Computer Programming Proficiency
+Demonstrated Computer Programming Competency

 - Academic Coursework - University class on transcript showing formal education in and successful completion of programming coursework as an undergraduate or graduate.
 Upload a course description or syllabus which includes the name of the programming language learned.
 This course must appear on your transcript (uploaded in the Educational Background section of this application.)
 Do not re-upload your transcript on the "Carlson Masters Programs requirements" page of the application; this upload must be a course description or syllabus indicating the language learned in your programming class.